IntersectMBO/cardano-ledger/HowToProfileLedger.md

 1. Decide what you want to profile, and arrange the code so this is possible
 2. Choreograph the dance between nix, cabal, and ghc.
 This has two parts
    a.
-Adding stuff to files like cabal.project, cabal.project.local, and nix/haskel.nix
+Adding stuff to files like cabal.project, cabal.project.local
    b.
-Passing the right flags to nix-shell, cabal, and ghc
+Passing the right flags to cabal, and ghc, running the right `nix develop` shell,
 3. Recompiling everything so it can be profiled.
 This takes a very long time (greater than 30 minutes when I did it)
 4. Start up the profiling.
 I used "cabal test" with just the right command line arguments.